 Gay, Lesbian, Bisexual, Transgender Community Center (SETAC) in Puerto Vallarta

-The Puerto Vallarta Gay, Lesbian, Bisexual and Transgender (GLBT) Community Center has officially opened in a quiet area of Old Town at 427 Constitucion street at Manuel Dieguez.
+After years on the South Side, the Puerto Vallarta Gay, Lesbian, Bisexual and Transgender (GLBT) Community Center has moved to a different area of town, now located at 174 Rio Santiago in the Colonia Fluvial Vallarta, a few blocks off of well-known Francisco Villa street.
 The purpose of the Center is to provide essential services to the GLBT community, including support in recovery from alcoholism and other afflictions, physical and mental health treatment and referrals, education and recreation in an atmosphere of safety, free from discrimination.
 Programs include HIV prevention, counseling and education, HIV support groups, referral networks, AA meetings and codependency groups, English as a second language classes, there is an on-site nutritionist and Movie night is every Tuesday at 7:30pm.
 Volunteers are needed.
 Further information about the valuable and charitable Puerto Vallarta Gay and Lesbian Center and also see the news article at Banderas News.
 AA Step study group Weds, 8:30pm; AA meetings also Weds and Sun, 10:30-12:30pm.
-For PV gay and lesbian community center info contact Paco Arjona at the SETAC center, Telephone: 224-1974.
+For PV gay and lesbian community center info contact Paco Arjona at the SETAC center, Tel: 224-1974.

 Grupo Ecologico de la Costa Verde, A.C.
 (Ecology

 Group of the Green Coast)